Metro Air Con ANZAC Day

 The Benefits of Ducted Air Conditioning

-• Even temperature distribution: One of the standout advantages of ducted air conditioning is its ability to maintain a consistent temperature throughout your entire home.
-Unlike traditional AC units that might have hot spots and cold spots, ducted systems evenly distribute cool air, ensuring every room stays comfortable.
+• Even temperature distribution: Unlike traditional AC units that might have hot spots and cold spots, ducted systems evenly distribute cool air, ensuring every room stays comfortable.

-• Energy efficiency: Many ducted air conditioners are energy-efficient, which can save you money on your utility bills.
-They often have programmable thermostats, allowing you to set specific temperatures for different times of the day, further reducing energy consumption.
+• Energy efficiency: Many ducted air conditioners are energy-efficient.
+Programmable thermostats allow you to set specific temperatures for different times of the day, which further reduces energy consumption.

 • Heating and cooling: If you’re using a reverse cycle system you can enjoy warm air in the winter and cooled air in the summer, giving you complete temperature control.

-• Increased property value: Installing a ducted air conditioning system can boost your home’s resale value.
-Potential buyers appreciate the convenience and comfort it provides, making your property more appealing in the real estate market.
+• Increased property value: Installing a ducted air conditioning system can increase your home’s resale value by adding convenience and comfort, making it more appealing to potential buyers.

 Refrigerants in Ducted Air Conditioning